TheMTank/GridUniverse/README.md

 - [ ] Integrating learning and planning (Dyna, MC/TD Tree search, Forward and Simulation-based search)
 - [ ] Exploration vs Exploitation (Optimistic policy, optimistic policy with uncertainty, Thompson sampling, UCB)

-## Running GridWorld
+## Running GridUniverse

-To run examples of algorithms like policy/value iteration or Monte Carlo evaluation on our GridWorld environment:
+To run examples of algorithms like policy/value iteration or Monte Carlo evaluation on our GridUniverse environment:

-`python examples/gridworld_alg_examples.py`
+`python examples/griduniverse_alg_examples.py`

 To run random agents on different variations of the environment (with different features):

-`python examples/gridworld_env_examples.py`
+`python examples/griduniverse_env_examples.py`

-The `run_default_gridworld()` function in the above file shows the simplest way to use the environment.
+The `run_default_griduniverse()` function in the above file shows the simplest way to use the environment.

-For much more detailed info on how to use the environment, check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)
+For much more detailed info on how to use the environment, check the [GridUniverse Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridUniverse.md)

-To run tests:
+To run our tests:

-`python tests/test_gridworld.py`
+`python tests/test_griduniverse.py`

 ## Installation